 Spencer has also deliberately tied the organization’s own financial stake and future to the success of the new, natural economy, by investing the Natural Capital Fund, Ecotrust’s working endowment, in impactful and innovative technology, eco-tourism, green building, media, and other ventures around the region.
 He was an impact investor, long before we had a name for it.

-Working intensely at home for more than two decades, Spencer has shaped an organic organizational culture that constantly innovates and iterates on ideas — disruptive, bottom-up, open-source, hybridized to the core.
-With Ecotrust’s leadership, he is now working to transform the organization for the next generation, taking a networked approach to share solutions to the global problems of climate change, financial instability, and democracies in transition.
+Working intensely at home for close to three decades, Spencer has shaped an organic organizational culture that constantly innovates and iterates on ideas — disruptive, bottom-up, open-source, hybridized to the core.